Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 |         | ends.*                                                          |
 +---------+-----------------------------------------------------------------+

 *3.1.3.
-Comments on the process of implementing students\' thesis and graduation projects*
+Comments on the process of implementing students' thesis and graduation projects*

 **COMMENTARY**